What you need to know about Portland, OR

 The largest city in Oregon, Portland is located at the confluence of the Columbia and Willamette rivers.
 College students can attend the University of Portland or Portland State University, and the city is often recognized for its restaurant scene and more than 55 microbreweries.
 The community is also lauded for its green initiatives that include 10,000 acres of public parks, and Portland is nicknamed “City of Roses” because the climate is ideal for cultivating them.

 Ready to move to Portland?
 There are a variety of housing options in the area.
 Click below to learn about the recent trends, average home values and even a few current real estate listings in Portland.

-The quality of a school district if often a top factor for parents considering where to live.
+The quality of a school district is often a top factor for parents considering where to live.
 Strong school systems attract new residents and help their cities prosper.
 See how Portland rates.

-Access to quality hospitals, doctors and healthcare providers are just part of what make a healthy community.
+Access to quality hospitals, doctors and health-care providers is just part of what makes a healthy community.
 Here’s how to get and stay healthy in Portland.